Chocolate Buttermilk Pie

 - Preheat oven to 350°F.

 - To make the crust, begin by finely crushing the Oreo cookies (preferred method: food processor).
-Melt 5 tablespoons of the butter.
+Melt 5 tablespoons of butter.
 Stir together the cookie crumbs and the melted butter with a fork.
-Press this mixture into the bottom and up the sides of a 9” pie plate.
+Press this mixture into the bottom and up the sides of a 9” pie plate or 10" tart pan.
 Bake for 8 minutes, then remove the crust from the oven and allow to cool slightly.